Israel says Palestinian militants fired rockets after raid

 The rocket attacks, which were not immediately claimed by Palestinian militant groups, appear to be triggered by the Wednesday morning raid in Nablus.

-The Israeli military said Aar defenses intercepted five of the rockets which were fired toward the cities of Ashkelon and Sderot.
+The Israeli military said air defenses intercepted five of the rockets which were fired toward the cities of Ashkelon and Sderot.
 One missile landed in an open field.
-There were no reports of damage or casualties.
+Israeli aircraft then struck several targets in northern and central Gaza.
+There were no reports of injuries in Israel or Gaza.

 Among the dead in Nablus were three Palestinian men, ages 72, 66 and 61, and a 16-year-old boy, according to health officials.
 Scores of others were wounded.